lmsmbzuai/world_model_for_red_teaming/README.md

 │
 ├── 📊 experiment/ # Source code used to run the experiment │
-├── 📁 environment/ # Source code to run instantiate and run the Travel Planning agentic system │ ├── messaging/ # Module responsible for communication protocols between agents │ └── red_teaming/ # Module to implement the red-teaming framework for adversarial testing │
+├── 📁 environment/ # Source code to instantiate and run the Travel Planning agentic system │ ├── messaging/ # Module responsible for communication protocols between agents │ └── red_teaming/ # Module to implement the red-teaming framework for adversarial testing │